Congress sends Biden historic gun safety legislation, with GOP support - NewsBreak

 The passage of the bill also follows a recent Supreme Court decision that went in the opposite direction, striking down a concealed carry law in New York and expanding Second Amendment rights.

 A major sticking point as lawmakers debated the Senate bill was the closing of the “boyfriend” loophole.
 The legislation includes a five-year period during which those who are convicted of committing an assault against a romantic partner must wait to obtain a firearm.
-If they commit no other offenses, then those persons will be removed from the National Instant Criminal Background Check System.
+If no other offenses are committed, then that person will be removed from the National Instant Criminal Background Check System.

 Sen. Martin Heinrich, a New Mexico Democrat, said on the Senate floor Thursday said that his sons have to routinely practice school shooter drills.